MapsPeople/docs/src/cms/index.md

 * **Buildings**
   * A Building is a collection of Floors.
 Inside a Venue you can have one or more Buildings and an Outside area.
 Outside is categorized together with Buildings, because it is a part of what comprises a Venue.
 * **Floors**
   * Floors are the levels that exist within a Building.
-A Building might only have one Floor, but it could also have 50 or more!
-That entirely depends on the size of the Building in question.
+A Building has at least one Floor.
 * **Locations**
   * Locations can be split into two seperate types - Rooms and Points of Interest (POI's).
     * A Room is just that, a data point with a defined boundary, often corresponding to the walls of the physical Room.
 This could be a meeting room, or a bathroom.